-The most significant change in the royalties mix over the period is the growth in the share of iron ore royalties which is expected to increase from 60% to 83% of the total royalties collected.
-The increase is due largely to the significant increases in the value of iron ore production from about 2005 through a combination of increasing production volumes and iron ore prices.
+The most significant change in the royalties mix over the period is the growth in the share of iron ore royalties which increased from 60% to 87% of the total royalties collected.
+The increase is due largely to the significant increases in the value of iron ore production from about 2005, through a combination of increasing production volumes and iron ore prices.

-The royalty share of nickel declined over the period despite higher nominal royalty collections in 2015-16 compared to 2005-06.
+The royalty share of gold and alumina declined over the period despite higher nominal royalty collections in 2015-16 compared to 2005-06.

-Royalties for all other minerals declined in both nominal terms, and in the share of total royalties collected over the period.
+Royalties for all other specified minerals declined in both nominal terms, and in the share of total royalties collected over the period.